HESSE FIELD ON THE GREAT LAWN

 Thanks to a generous donation from Marianne Hesse, the field was resurfaced with FieldTurf prior to the 2014 season.

 The women's program qualified for 15 Northeast Conference Tournaments since its inception in 1995, winning the regular season title in 1995, 1996, 2000 and 2007.
-The Hawks won the Metro Atlantic Athletic Conference Regular Season and Tournament Championships in their first year in the league, 2013.
+The Hawks won the Metro Atlantic Athletic Conference Regular Season Championship in each of their first two years in the league (2013, 2014) and took the MAAC Tournament Championship in 2013.
 Added to their hardware, the Blue and White won the NEC Tournament Championship four times in the program's annals (1995, 1996, 2007, 2009), and finished as runners-up in 2002 and 2006.